-The nervous system is complicated because it is in charge of so many things.
-Basically there are 3 sections and 2 operating systems.
-There is the brain stem which houses the ancient portion that connects the brain to the body through the cranial and spinal nerves.
-Here the basics are covered such as breathing and digestion movements.
-On top of this is ancient center is the cortex which has a more developed portion of the brain and does some of the thinking.
+The nervous system is complicated because it is in charge of many things.
+There are three sections and two operating systems.
+First, the brain stem houses the ancient portion that connects the brain to the body through the cranial and spinal nerves.
+Here the basics are covered, such as breathing and digestion movements.
+Next, over the ancient brain stem is the cortex, the more developed portion of the brain that does some of the thinking.
 Here is where we feel hunger, danger and the need to reproduce.
-Over this is a very thin layer called the neocortex which houses all of the memories of our life.
-All 3 sections connect with an uncountable number of nerve fibers interacting using chemicals called neurotransmitters.
-The 2 operating systems are the parasympathetic and the sympathetic which control the non-thinking parts (heart beat, digestive contractions, etc) or the voluntary parts (I’m hungry and I’m going eat).
+Finally, over this is a very thin layer called the neocortex, which houses all our life memories.
+All three sections connect with an uncountable number of nerve fibers interacting using neurotransmitters.
+The two operating systems are the parasympathetic and the sympathetic, which control the non-thinking parts (heartbeat, digestive contractions, etc.) or the voluntary functions (I’m hungry, and I’m going eat).

-Through shared connections, all sections of the brain use patterns to cause actions.
-Hunger may come from either the action of a hormone secreted by various factors such as an empty stomach or from a smell (fresh muffins from the oven) or from a visual (see a commercial on TV or see the barn worker arrive = feeding time).
-Seeing some foods may cause us not to eat them because there was a violent stomach reaction (memory of a bad event) the last time we consumed that food.
+Through shared connections, all brain sections use patterns to cause actions.
+For example, hunger may come from either the action of a hormone secreted by various factors such as an empty stomach, a smell (fresh muffins from the oven), or a visual (see a commercial on TV or see the barn worker arrive = feeding time).
+Likewise, seeing some foods may cause us not to eat them because there was a violent stomach reaction (memory of a bad event) the last time we consumed that food.

-There are groups of cells identified in the brain of all animals that are called islands and are named.
-Of importance to horses are the amygdala which stores emotions including the fight or flight survival reaction.
-Directly connected to this is the motor cortex where movement starts.
-This connection is responsible for the explosive reaction a horse may have to a stimulus such as a surprise movement outside the window.
-Only in a long moment does the horse understand the movement and no longer moves as his safety is assured, but you might be injured from his reaction.
-Other times they connect a person (trainer, vet) with an unwelcome emotion in the amygdala and running or rearing occurs.
+Groups of cells identified in the brain of all animals are called islands and are named.
+The amygdala is important to horses, which stores emotions, including the fight or flight survival reaction.
+Directly connected to this is the motor cortex, where the movement starts.
+This connection is responsible for a horse’s explosive response to a stimulus, such as a surprise movement outside the window.
+Only in a long moment does the horse understand the movement and no longer move as his safety is assured, but you might become injured from his reaction.
+Other times they connect a person (trainer, vet) with an unpleasant emotion in the amygdala and running or rearing occurs.
 What needs to be changed then is the stimulus and the reaction to that stimulus (training).

-The number of problems in the nervous system of horses are limited to central (brain) and peripheral (nerves).
-Central diseases include rabies and other viral infections, meningitis from a bacterial infection and dummy foal syndrome from lack of oxygen at birth.
-Other diseases in the brain are cataplexy/narcolepsy, where the horse suddenly collapses apparently asleep and Cushing’s disease and other neurodegenerative syndromes where the hypothalamus of the brain no longer communicates with the pituitary.
+The number of problems in the nervous system of horses is limited to the central (brain) and peripheral (nerves).
+Central nervous system diseases include rabies and other viral infections, meningitis from a bacterial infection and dummy foal syndrome from lack of oxygen at birth.
+Other diseases in the brain are cataplexy/narcolepsy, where the horse suddenly collapses asleep (Equine Sleep Disorder), and Cushing’s disease.

 Peripheral nerve diseases (neuropathies) include direct trauma to any nerve (Sweeney and other muscle atrophies due to nerve loss), secondary trauma (wobblers, roaring) and inflammatory diseases (head shakers, shivers).

-New discoveries in the human brain could also be thought to occur in horses.
-It is known that there is a unique lymph system of the brain called the glymph system.
-This fluid bathes the brain after it shrinks up to 40% during deep sleep (delta wave) cleansing the brain of waste.
-Cognitive dysfunction in humans has been associated with inflammation due to diet and dementia in humans is now being called diabetes type 3.
-Something similar in horses is not known but could this be happening to horses with metabolic syndrome and insulin resistance (diabetes)?
+Discoveries in the human brain of diseases could also occur in horses.
+For example, there is a unique lymph system of the brain called the Glymph system.
+This fluid bathes the brain after it shrinks up to 40% during deep sleep (delta wave seen in humans), cleansing the brain of waste.
+Cognitive dysfunction in humans is associated with inflammation due to diet, and dementia in humans is now called diabetes type 3.
+Something similar in horses is unknown, but could this happen to horses with metabolic syndrome and insulin resistance (diabetes)?
 Could a similar reaction of the horse brain cause their sleep disorder or head-shaking?
 No one is testing for this in horses.

-New nerve diseases in horses since I went to vet school include ALS (Lou Gehrig’s Disease) and head-shaker syndrome, while other neurologic disorders are appearing more frequently.
+Since I went to vet school, new nerve diseases in horses include ALS (Lou Gehrig’s Disease) and head-shaker syndrome, while other neurologic disorders are appearing more frequently.
 Other nerve diseases that have increased are cataplexy and shivers.
 I’ll look at all of these in the included topics.